beetboxvm/beetbox/docs/configuration.md

 # Configuration.

+All customisation is done via a YAML configuration file at `.beetbox/config.yml`.
+If this file doesn't exist it is automatically created the first time you start up the VM.
+Configuration is applied hierarchically so any attribute set in your project config file will override a lower level default setting.

 Each ansible role beetbox uses has a set of defaults eg. the PHP role -- https://github.com/geerlingguy/ansible-role-php/blob/master/defaults/main.yml so any of these YAML attributes could be imported into your project `config.yml` to override the default setting.